thattommyhall/terrafied/README.md

 ```

 If you call `use_resource_shortcuts!` then most aws resources have
-shortcut methods you can use
+shortcut methods you can use.

+Where possible I have defaulted the `name` parameter to be the
+resource name (and the description if you are forced to provide one),
+hope you find it useful.

 ```ruby
 require 'terrafied'